 Next, add the spinach and sun-dried tomatoes to a small blender or food processor and blend together.
 Then, remove and set aside in a small bowl.

 Mash the chickpeas

 I used a potato masher to do this, but you can also use a fork.
 I prefer mashing vs. using a blender as I like my burgers a bit chunkier, but you could also add the chickpeas to a blender if you're okay with a less chunky veggie burger.

 Add in everything but the flour

-Next add in everything but the flour.
-This include the flax egg, blended spinach tomato mixture, lemon juice, garlic powder, black pepper, and salt.
+Next, add in everything but the flour.
+This includes the flax egg, blended spinach tomato mixture, lemon juice, garlic powder, black pepper, and salt.
 Use the potato masher to mash everything together.

 Add in the oat flour, mix & add to the fridge

 Lastly, add in the oat flour and mash together until all the flour is mixed in.
 Again, I like to keep my burgers chunky so I use the masher, but you can also add everything to a food processor if that's easier for you.